djmattyg007/useful-scripts/README.txt

 puts the system into a known state but rather something that performs a task such as mail sync.

+ssh_key_add

+This script provides a wrapper for adding named SSH keys to your SSH agent.
+I deliberately named the script with underscores to make it easier to tab-complete.

 toggle_service

 This script simply toggles a service and tells you whether or not it was